TLRKiliann/apache2_conf_raspberry/README.md

 to the directory : /etc/apache2/

-Enjoy it and hope to be helpfull !
+Enjoy it and hoping to have been helpful !

 ko@l@tr33